careerbuilder/DataScienceAPIDocumentation/Skills.md

 &#42; A more detailed explanation of this functionality: The tagger uses “context” to define semantic relevancy.
 If the input is too short (<= 150 words) to constitute a “context,” the tagger by default returns everything by direct matching, resulting in 0.0 confidence scores due to lack of context for relatedness.
 To avoid confusion, a pseudo score “1” is assigned to indicate “directly matched.”
 This feature is called “auto thresholding” (auto_thres).

-The taxonomy can be found through the TaxonomyAPI [here](https://github.com/cbdr/DataScienceAPIDocumentation/blob/master/TaxonomyService.md)
+Taxonomies can be found through the TaxonomyAPI [here](https://github.com/cbdr/DataScienceAPIDocumentation/blob/master/TaxonomyService.md)

 Response
 -----------